conda-forge/conda-forge.github.io/src/user/introduction.rst

 **Missing a package that you would love to install with conda?** - Chances are we have already packaged it for you!
 You can `search <https://anaconda.org/>`__ for packages online as well as keep an eye out for packages from our ``conda-forge`` organization.

-We value all kinds of contributions - not just code.
-A few recommended ways to start contributing to conda-forge are:
+We value all kinds of contributions — not just code.
+A few recommended ways to start contributing to ``conda-forge`` are:

  - `Contribute new packages <https://conda-forge.org/docs/maintainer/adding_pkgs.html>`_
  - Help update and `maintain packages <https://conda-forge.org/docs/maintainer/updating_pkgs.html#maintaining-pkgs>`_